bhrnjica/daany/docs/DevGuide/developer_guide.md

 ```

 In case more than one rows should be added into data frame we can used `AddRows`
-method by passing DataFrame object containing new rows.
+method by passing data frame object containing new rows.
 The data frame object must have the same number of columns as existing.
 More than one row can be added by calling `AddRow` from the loop.

 Add calculated column
 ---------------------